underethsea/ethwin-docs/docs/security.md

 ## Audits

 At least three audits have been conducted on these contracts, two of which were done by Open Zeppelin.
-For more information please see the official PoolTogether documentation.  [https://v3.docs.pooltogether.com/security/audits-and-testing](https://v3.docs.pooltogether.com/security/audits-and-testing)
+For more information please see the official PoolTogether documentation.
+[PoolTogether V3 - Audits & Testing](https://v3.docs.pooltogether.com/security/audits-and-testing)